 - Never leave your electric blanket plugged in unattended.

-- Avoid ‘smothering’ your blanket under pillows, cushions, mattresses; avoid placing items on top of the blanket.
+- Avoid ‘smothering’ your blanket under pillows, cushions, and mattresses; avoid placing items on top of the blanket.
+Don’t sit or lay on it, as it can damage the internal heating coils.

-- Don’t keep your blanket one one area of the body for too long as this could pose a burn threat.
+- Don’t keep your blanket on one area of the body for too long, as this could pose a burn threat.

 Inspect your electric blanket often